oscar-99/ml-tweezers/models.md

         - Could also possibly centre particle at eq.
     - Output:
       - Continuous range of radii from 0.1 to 1 micron.

+- Mk 2 - baseline convolution model
+  - Architecture:
+    - CNN time series classification
+  - Data:
+    - Axial force time series with 1000 points.
+    - Evenly spaced radii by 0.1 um from 0.1 to 1 um
+    - Randomly sample from the radii
+    - Time series
+    - Can be extended to include another force axis.
+  - Output:
+    - Discrete range of radii.
+  - Can be used to produce a pretrained network for regression network.

 - Time structured data
   - https://www.tensorflow.org/tutorials/structured_data/time_series